 • arm and hand balances

-Yoga can help to manage osteoporosis in several ways.
-It encourages muscle and bone strength, which has a positive effect on your balance, posture, and stability.
-Staying active can help to alleviate pain and reduce your risk of bone fractures.
-Plus, you can use your yoga practice to develop awareness so you’re more mindful of your movements.
+Yoga can help manage osteoporosis in several ways.
+It encourages muscle and bone strength, which positively affects balance, posture, and stability.
+Staying active can help alleviate pain and reduce the risk of bone fractures.

 The results of a small 2016 study indicate that yoga has a positive effect on bone mineral density in postmenopausal women with osteoporosis.
 During the 6-month study, there were no reports of pain or discomfort, which indicates that yoga is a safe way to improve bone mineral density.

-Another 2016 study found that practicing yoga for 12 minutes each day is a safe and effective way to reverse bone loss.
+Another 2021 study found that practicing yoga for 12 minutes each day is a safe and effective way to reverse bone loss.
 The researchers selected 12 yoga poses for their ability to boost the bone mineral density of the spine, hips, and femur.
-While these results are promising, the study had several limitations.
-Further research is required.

 Yoga tips for osteoporosis

 Certain types of yoga are more suitable for treating osteoporosis.
-Do gentle, low-impact types of yoga such as hatha, yin, or restorative.
-Avoid strenuous styles such as ashtanga, vinyasa, or power yoga.
+Do gentle, low impact types of yoga such as Hatha, Yin, or restorative.
+Avoid strenuous styles such as Ashtanga, Vinyasa, or power yoga.

 It’s best to do a small amount of yoga each day rather than a few longer sessions each week.
 Aim for at least 15 minutes of yoga each day.
 When time allows, do a longer session between 30 and 90 minutes.